abvee/asus-s15-vivobook-oled/power-saving/README.md

 `cpupower` is just more convinient.

 ## Problem
-Idle power usage changes with battery level
+Idle power usage changes with battery level.
+For whatever reason, idle power draw when the battery level is higher is also higher.

+Idles at around `5.8W` when the battery is around 80%, but drops to `3.4W` when the battery is around 25%.
+The goal is to try and get the laptop to idle at around `3W` even when the battery is at 80%.

+If you find a solution to this issue, please let me know by creating a pull request, or even just creating an issue.

 ## Results
 Previously, without any configuration, Fedora with GNOME would idle at around